telerik/kendo-ui-core/docs/styles-and-layout/icons-web.md

 # Web Font Icons

-As of the Kendo UI R1 2017 release, the integrated font icons delivered by the suite and intended for the [web and data visualization widgets]({% slug bundle_supportfor_kendoui_components %}) are 400.
-They can be used directly in a Kendo UI web project by assigning one of the predefined CSS classes provided in the [list of font icons](#list-of-font-icons) below.
+As of the R1 2017 release, Kendo UI delivers 400 integrated font icons intended for the [web and data visualization widgets]({% slug bundle_supportfor_kendoui_components %}) of the suite.

+These icons can be used directly in a Kendo UI web project by assigning one of the predefined CSS classes provided in the [list of font icons](#list-of-font-icons) below.

 The following example demonstrates how to achieve this behavior.